EUR/JPY analysis: Two scenarios likely

 EUR/JPY

-The Eurozone single currency has declined by 54 pips or 0.42% against the Japanese Yen since yesterday's trading session.
-The decline was stopped by the 200– hour SMA at 128.33 on Tuesday morning.
+During Friday's trading session, the common European currency declined by 63 pips or 0.49% against the Japanese Yen.
+The decline was stopped by the 200– hour simple moving average on Friday.

 Currently, the exchange rate is trading near the lower boundary of an ascending channel pattern and could be set for a breakout.

-If the breakout occurs, a decline towards the weekly support level at 127.38 within this session.
+If the breakout occurs, a decline towards the weekly S1 at 128.27 could be expected today.

-However, if the channel pattern holds, buyers are expected to pressure the currency exchange rate higher during the following trading session.
+However, if the channel pattern holds, buyers will likely pressure the currency exchange rate higher in the session.

 This overview can be used only for informational purposes.
 Dukascopy SA is not responsible for any losses arising from any investment based on any recommendation, forecast or other information herein contained.